unep-grid/mapx/readme.md

       - APP : Instant estimate of overlap area
     - Bug fixing
       - APP : Overlap function in PixOp had issue with lines: the first coordinate of each line could have been omited.
+      - APP : Changed the regular expression that "validate" email to a more strict one.
 - 1.5.23
     - Improvement
       - APP : save and update query parameters: project, language, lat, lng, zoom.